raquo/laminar-full-stack-demo/README.md

 Generally, if the parent component needs to modify the style of the child one, it should inform the child of that need by adding an `x-<variant>` CSS class to it, for example, we could add an `x-compact` class to the Tabs component, but crucially, we put the style declarations that respond to this class inside the component being styled, i.e. in `Tabs.less`, not in the parent component.

-We use this `x-<variant>` naming convention whenever we want to change how something renders – the same applies to internal elements, e.g. we add an `x-hasError` class to `-inputRow` elements in `FormStateView` when it has an error, and needs different coloring.
+We use this `x-<variant>` naming convention whenever we want to change how something renders – think `x-selected`, `x-large`, etc. The same applies to internal elements, e.g. we add an `x-hasError` class to `-inputRow` elements in `FormStateView` when it has an error, and needs different coloring.

 Lastly, as the `.less` files mirror the `.scala` component files, similar patterns are to be observed there, for example the component's scala file should be responsible for creating all of its internal elements like `-inputRow`.